 Additionally, and we do think that this is an important point to note, as difficult as it can be to see people far far less well off than yourselves, you're not a charity.
 By all means, support a local artisan by buying a beautiful piece of jewellery that you genuinely want and purchase your snacks from a street vendor instead of the supermarket, but don't feel that it is your responsibility to buy everything everyone is trying to sell you, or encourage a child to bypass school because they can make cash asking for handouts.

 By going on a G Adventures tour, you are already supporting local economies in ways that many other tour companies don't.
 Feel good about that.

 Most overland trips cover a lot of ground, loads of stops, a bucket load of climates and terrain and last a decent amount of time.
 So, you'll probably want to take lots of outfit changes with you and a whole bag of camping supplies, right?
 Wrong!

 As we've already mentioned, space on The Lando is at a premium.
-All your big bags will be packed and stored in a separate area at the very back of the bus; the space is large but there simply isn't enough room for 24 people to all bring packed-to-the-rafters 90L backpacks with them.
+All your big bags will be packed and stored in a separate area at the very back of the bus, and whilst this space is large, there simply isn't enough room for 24 people to all bring packed-to-the-rafters 90L backpacks with them.
 Additionally, you really don't actually need that much stuff.

 Speaking as two bloggers who have a decent Instagram channel, who like to wear nice things for photos - this really isn't the place to pack four outfit changes a day.
-By the end of it, you'll be wearing a bizarre combo of clothing anyway because that's all you've got left that's clean, comfortable and dry!
+By the end of it, everyone on the tour will be wearing a bizarre combo of clothing anyway because that's all we've got left that's clean, comfortable and dry!

 Transferring between tours